Calculating How Much Value I Get From the AMEX Platinum Card

 Which Way is the Platinum Card Trending?

-When I covered this same topic in 2022, I obviously came to the conclusion that the American Express Platinum was worth it for me overall (which is why I’ve kept the card).
-Since then, while the card hasn’t changed significantly, there have been a few things that have impacted the value I get from it.
+When I covered this same topic in 2022 (and again in 2024), I obviously came to the conclusion that the American Express Platinum was worth it for me overall — which is why I’ve kept the card.
+Since then, while the card hasn’t changed significantly, the annual fee jumped to a $895.
+Ironically, though, it seems that the higher cost has only increased the “profit” margin I get from the card.

 The Platinum Card from American Express